 At the age of 24, Abraham Nicholas Wolf became one of the Keystone State’s early responders to President Lincoln’s call for help to defend the nation during its greatest national crisis.
 On 20 August 1861, he enrolled for Civil War military service in the city of Allentown, Lehigh County, Pennsylvania.
 He then officially mustered in for duty at Camp Curtin in Harrisburg, Dauphin County on 30 August as a Private with Company B of the 47th Regiment, Pennsylvania Volunteer Infantry.

-* Note: Led by Emmanuel P. Rhoads, grandson of Peter Rhoads, Jr., former president of the Northampton Bank, Company B was one of the first two of four companies from the city of Allentown to muster in for duty with the 47th Pennsylvania Volunteers.
-The company’s initial recruitment began in Allentown – the city in which the 47th’s founder, Colonel Tilghman H. Good, would later go on to serve three terms as mayor.
+* Note: Led by Emanuel P. Rhoads, grandson of Peter Rhoads, Jr., former president of the Northampton Bank, Company B was one of the first two of four companies from the city of Allentown to muster in for duty with the 47th Pennsylvania Volunteers.
+The company’s initial recruitment began in Allentown—the city in which the 47th’s founder, Colonel Tilghman H. Good, would later go on to serve three terms as mayor.

 Military records at the time described Abraham N. Wolf as being a six-foot tall millwright and resident of Longswamp Township in Berks County, Pennsylvania who had dark hair, a dark complexion and gray eyes.

 Following a brief training period in light infantry tactics, Private Abraham Wolf and his fellow 47th Pennsylvanians headed for Washington, D.C.
-Shipped by rail, they then marched to two different encampments over a two-day period, finally settling at “Camp Kalorama” on 21 September on the Kalorama Heights near Georgetown – roughly two miles from the White House.
+Shipped by rail from Harrisburg, they were granted a brief respite at the Soldiers’ Retreat in the nation’s capital before being marched off to their new camp on the Kalorama Heights near Georgetown, beginning 21 September.
+“Camp Kalorama” was located roughly two miles from the White House.

 Henry D. Wharton, a Musician with the regiment’s C Company, penned the following update for the Sunbury American newspaper on 22 September: